-- Local Streets 1 small stature tree every 5.5m (both sides). - Collector Streets Avenues / Transit Corridors and Connectors/Transit Corridors 1 medium stature tree every 10m (both sides). - Trafalgar Road (west side only) 1 large stature tree every 14m.
+- Local Streets (Residential area), Collector Streets Avenues/Transit Corridors and Connectors/Transit Corridors 1 medium stature tree generally every 10m to 11m (both sides). - Trafalgar Road (on-site, west side only) 1 large stature tree generally every 14m.

-This assessment is a preliminary estimation and a more comprehensive streetscape plan will be undertaken as part of a detailed landscape process.
+This assessment is a preliminary estimation and a more comprehensive streetscape plan will be undertaken as part of a detailed landscape design.
 At this stage, driveway locations, above and below-ground utility requirements are not defined and assumptions were made in this regard.